rnixs/FiltersRegistry/README.md

 More information about the `@include` directive and its options can be found here: https://github.com/AdguardTeam/FiltersCompiler/#include-directive.

-Here is the improved version with corrected English:

 ## How to Build Filters and Patches

 1. **Install Dependencies**